Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Now that we have a pageview Tag set up with our Custom Template, let’s test it on our website.
 Refresh the Container, then go to your website and refresh the page.

-Set Up Other Facebook Event Tags
+Set Up Other Meta Event Tags

 To demonstrate how easy it is to expand your setup, let’s make two more Tags: one Standard Event and one Custom Event.

-In Google Tag Manager, open your newly-minted pageview Tag.
+In Google Tag Manager, open your newly minted pageview Tag.
 Click the three-dot options menu icon and select Copy.

 Screenshot of Google Tag Manager tag configurations with more options menu and Copy option highlighted

-This will make a new Tag that is configured exactly the same as our pageview Tag.
 Let’s rename this copy so that we know it records add-to-cart events, then choose AddToCart from the Standard Event dropdown.
 Change our trigger to fire on Add To Cart – Clicks and click Save.

 Screenshot of add-to-cart tag configuration with custom template